 Before Judge Junkin took the bench, the backlog of civil and family law cases had continued to grow each year, and justice was effectively being denied to thousands of civil litigants.
-Since he has taken the bench, he has been personally responsible for resolving hundreds of civil cases and has been instrumental in getting hundreds more cases lined up for other judges to do the same.
+Since he has taken the bench, he has been personally responsible for resolving well over 1,500 civil cases in just 18 months and has been instrumental in getting hundreds more cases lined up for other judges to do the same.
 Judge Junkin’s background makes him uniquely qualified to directly address the growing number of pending civil and family law cases at a time when Hays County needs it the most.
-District courts for the first time since 2010 resolved more cases than were filed.
+In 2019, the Hays County district courts—for the first time since at least 2010—resolved more total cases than were filed.

 But he is not ignoring the remaining one-third of cases filed in Hays County.
 Before Judge Junkin came on the bench at the end of 2018, the existing courts were already addressing the backlog of criminal cases.
-Since he has been on the bench, the District Courts have implemented additional dynamic new procedures aimed at speeding up the process of resolving criminal cases.
+Since he has been on the bench, the District Courts have implemented additional dynamic new procedures aimed at speeding up the process of resolving criminal cases (see partial list below).
 As a direct result of his unique perspective, he has started new procedures to identify expectations more clearly for timely resolution of cases.
 As a result, criminal cases, particularly those waiting for trial, are now being addressed at an unprecedented rate.
-Judge Junkin has already presided over thousands of criminal settings and more than 15 criminal jury trials.

 Judge Junkin clearly intends to respect the Constitutional boundaries between the Judicial, Executive, and Legislative branches of the government—he will not legislate from the bench or allow policy, other than as reflected in the law, to drive his decisions.
 He will not make rulings for political gain.
 Judge Junkin is not a politician and, other than nonpartisan school board elections, has never run for office before.
 However, he does recognize that he cannot continue the progress he has made so far without your help.
 Judge Junkin knows what folks think of political promises, but he hopes you can see from the foregoing that he has already been significantly improving the justice system for all Hays County litigants and nobody will work harder than he does as your judge to keep improving the justice system in Hays County.